BLOG / SOLUTIONS · INSURANCE INDUSTRY SCHEDULING

 FIELD OFFICES TO PROCESS MASS DAMAGE

 The highlight: All offered appointments are already optimised for the best outcome versus business requirements; and these may be configured as often as necessary, in real time.
-The tool takes into account, for example, distances and travel times, but also, weather.
+The tool takes into account, for example, distances and travel times.

 FLEXIBLE SCHEDULING ON DEMAND